kangasta/two-to-seven-triple-draw/README.md

 ### Hand

-Hand provides `solve(cards, num=5)` and `compare(a, b)` functions to solve and compare poker hands.
+Hand provides `solve(cards, num=5)`, `solveHoldEm(table_cards, hand_cards, must_use=0)`, and `compare(a, b)` functions to solve and compare poker hands. `solveHoldEm(...)` is a helper function to support games where N number of cards from players hand cards must be used, such as Omaha hold em.
 Hand is passed in to the solver as a array of numbers.
 Solver returns object with fields for rank of the hand and cards included in the hand.
 For example, ace to five straight-flush would result to:

 ```json
 {